-A. Person-Independent Precise 3D Head Pose Estimation
+A. Person-Independent Precise 3-D Head Pose Estimation

-1) Data Set: CHIL data for CLEAR07 evaluation: The CLEAR workshop [30] is an international effort to evaluate systems that are designed to recognize events, activities, and their relationships in interaction scenarios.
-In this work, we use the latest pose database, CHIL data, in the CLEAR07 evaluation, and this database is intended for precise 3D head pose estimation.
+1) Data Set: CHIL Data for CLEAR07 Evaluation: The CLEAR workshop [30] is an international effort to evaluate systems that are designed to recognize events, activities, and their relationships in interaction scenarios.
+In this work, we use the latest pose database, CHIL data, in the CLEAR07 evaluation, and this database is intended for precise 3-D head pose estimation.

 In the CHIL data, observations from four cameras that are placed in a room's upper corners are obtained for each subject.
 This data set includes 15 different persons standing in the middle of the room, rotating their heads towards all possible directions while wearing a magnetic motion sensor (Flock of Birds) in order to obtain their ground truth head orientations.
 The task is to estimate the head orientations with respect to the room's coordinate system, thus to obtain a joint estimate from all four views to achieve a hypothesis more robust than estimating from just one single camera.
-Some sample data are displayed in Figure 4, and the four images in each column are from the same subject and captured by four cameras simultaneously.
-Precise 3D pose estimation in this scenario is very difficult due to the fact that the images are in a very low resolution and also noisy.
+Some sample data are displayed in Fig. 4, and the four images in each column are from the same subject and captured by four cameras simultaneously.
+Precise 3-D pose estimation in this scenario is very difficult due to the fact that the images are in a very low resolution and also noisy.

 In our experiments, we use the same experimental configuration as designed by the evaluation committees.
-For training, 10 videos, including annotations of the head bounding boxes and the original ground truth information about the true head pose, are provided.
-For evaluation, 5 videos along with the head bounding box annotations are provided.
+For training, ten videos, including annotations of the head bounding boxes and the original ground truth information about the true head pose, are provided.
+For evaluation, five videos along with the head bounding box annotations are provided.
 The ground truth information is used for scoring.
 People appearing in the training set do not appear in the evaluation set.
-Since manual annotations of the head bounding box only occur at every 5-th frame of the
+Since manual annotations of the head bounding box only occur at every fifth frame of the videos, only hypotheses corresponding to these time stamps are going to be scored [30].
+Finally, the training set contains 5348 pose samples (each sample consists of four images captured by four different cameras) from the 10 subjects, and the testing set contains 2402 pose samples.
+Each image is cropped and scaled to size 40-by-40, and then gray-level values of all the four images are concatenated as the feature vector for each pose sample.

 Fig. 4.
-The cropped sample images in the CHIL data for CLEAR07 evaluation.
+Cropped sample images in the CHIL data for CLEAR07 evaluation.
 Note that each column contains four images of the same subject captured by the four cameras.